This post may contain affiliate links. Please see my disclosure policy for more details.

 Situated on Western Australia’s Rainbow Coast, Denmark is a beautiful place to explore, with amazing beaches, Karri forests and a cute town centre.

 I highly recommend the arty Bibblumun Café – the free Wi-Fi and plug sockets came in very useful after all the forest camping!
-And be sure to check out Green’s Pool and Elephant Rocks in William Bay National Park.
+Read all about what to see in Willian Bay National Park in thi post:

 ON THE WAY: